claus-e-andersen/clanLattice/README.md

-(2) Then get the clanTools package from github:
+(2) Then get the clanLattice package from github:

 install_github("claus-e-andersen/clanLattice")